HexHive/halucinator-tutorial/01-firststeps/README.md

 This will create a file `addrs.yaml`.
 Open it in an editor to see all the possible firmware functions we have identified.

+## Running HALucinator and interacting with the firmware

 Finally, we are in a position to run the firmware!
 Let's do that using the run script as follows:

 ```
-./run.sh
+$ ./run.sh
 ```

 Type, or copy-paste, this into your terminal.
 The firmware will run.
-Let it run for a little bit and then holding control, press the C key to stop it.
+Let it run for a little bit.
+You can press CTRL-C to stop/terminate the emulation.

 The run.sh file contains the following command:

 ```
-halucinator-rehost \
+$ halucinator-rehost \
   -c=./config.yaml \
   -a=./addrs.yaml \
   -m=./mem.yaml \